Want To Promote Your Ebook Right Across The Internet? Ebook Promotion Is 80% Of The Job. Learn To Be As Great A Marketer As You Are A Writer

 At then end of your articles, add your author bio, with a subtle last line that says something like: “Read my brand new book: ‘Marketing to The Millennial Mind'”.
 Remember to link that ebook title to the landing page of your ebook on your website.

-6. Put your ebook’s “quick ad” on the bottom of all your email signatures: make use of the many emails you write every day
+6. Put your ebook’s “quick ad” on the bottom of all your email signatures for visibility

 Firstly, what do I mean by a quick ad?
 It’s something that sells with just one title, and one image, and a “LEARN MORE” button.
 It isn’t hard to add an advertisement like that at the bottom of your emails (as part of your signature).
 Every email you compose (or reply to) can thus carry a promotion of your ebook.